bigwheel-framework/documentation/readme.md

 `bigwheel` is an unopinionated, minimalist framework which handles frontend application state.
 It can be used to organize your application into "sections"/pages which are brought in by routes.
 Animation is a first class citizen and is accounted for when managing application states. `bigwheel` does not conform to a specific render engine framework so a project which is based on the DOM, WebGL, Canvas2D, SVG, or even Console applications can be built using bigwheel.

-This documents purpose is to serve has an overview of how to work with `bigwheel`.
+This documents purpose is to serve has an overview of how to work with bigwheel.

 ### Using bigwheel:
 - [Quick Start](quickstart.md)